merlos/panatrans-api/README.md

 ```
 stop_sequence: {
 	sequence: INT,
-  unkown_sequence: BOOL, # true = ignores `sequence` and sets it to nil
+  unknown_sequence: BOOL, # true = ignores `sequence` and sets it to nil
   trip_id: INT,          # id of the stop to link to the trip
   stop_id: INT           # id of the trip to link the stop.
 }
 ```
 If the request is successful, it returns the stop sequence detail of the new created resource (i.e: `GET /stop_sequence/:id`).

+If `sequence` is not set and `unknown_sequence` is `false` or not set, then the server assigns this stop sequence the last position in trip.

+If `sequence`is set to 0 and `unknown_sequence`is `false` or not set, then the server assigns this stop sequence the first position in trip.

 #### PUT /stops_sequences/:id
 Updates a stops sequence.

-PUT structure, all the values are optional
+PUT structure, all the values are optional.

 ```
 stop_sequence: {